Tours Cathedral: Interior

-The nave has the traditional three levels; a gallery on the ground floor with large pillars supporting the ribs of the vaulted ceiling; a mid-level gallery, or triforium, with windows; and an upper level, or clerestory, with tall windows filling the upper walls with glass.
-The nave has a height of 29 meters, but a width less than many cathedrals, probably due to the re-use of an earlier Romanesque foundation.
-The vaults are covered with the original roof structure, built of wooden beams from the 13th century in the choir, and from the 15th century in the nave.
+The nave has the traditional three levels; a gallery on the ground floor with pillars supporting the ribs of the vaulted ceiling; a mid-level triforium, and a clerestory with tall windows filling the upper walls.
+The nave has a height of 29 metres, but a width less than other French cathedrals presumably due to the re-use of an earlier Romanesque foundation.
+The vaults are covered with the original roof structure, composed of wooden beams from the 13th century in the choir, and from the 15th century in the nave.